bobquest33/plod/readme.md

     go build
     plod

+### Options

+    -start="https://www.github.com": The starting URL
+    -workers=10: Number of workers to spawn

 ### To do's

 * Distributed deduping of URLs.
 I only check in a local in memory cache to verify if we have visited this page before.
 An interface is provided, which could easily be swapped out for Memcached, Redis and the like.